Superradiant phase transition in complex networks: The Dicke-Ising model for complex networks

 Noteworthy, the annealed network approach is valid for $p_{ij}\ll1$ and for large enough $N$, cf.~\cite{Lee2}.
 We recast parameter $J_{ij}$ that indicates the coupling between the nodes in Eq.~\eqref{Hamiltonian} through probability $p_{ij}$ as $J_{ij}=Jp_{ij}$, where $J$ is a constant.

-Thus, strength of two spins interaction $J_{ij}$ is greater for two pairs of nodes with the highest $k$ coefficient.
+Thus, the strength of two spins interaction $J_{ij}$ is a variable parameter and depends on particular network characteristics; it is greater for two pairs of nodes with the highest $k$ coefficient.

 The properties of the system described by Eq.~\eqref{Hamiltonian} may be determined by means of two order parameters.
 The first order parameter, $S_z$, is a collective weighted spin component defined as